Liverpool’s Champions League Future In The Balance

 The current Champion’s 1-0 defeat to Atletico Madrid, now puts their chances of making the quarter-finals in real jeopardy.
 And with the Spanish side being masters of foul play, Liverpool know it won’t be easy in the return leg.

 Liverpool can take heart from happened to Diego Simeone’s men last season though.
 After beating Juventus 2-0 in the 1st leg at the same stage, the Spaniards then lost the 2nd leg 3-0 in Italy.
-Thanks in the main to Cristiano Ronaldo, who scored a hat-trick on the night.
+Thanks in the main to Cristiano Ronaldo, who scored a superb hat-trick on the night.

 Quite remarkably, Liverpool are still second favourites to lift the trophy again.
 They are 11/2 with the bookies, just ahead of German giants, Bayern Munich.
-You can compare the best UK betting deals on bettinglounge, and use the offers to bet on the Champions League.
+You can compare the best UK betting deals on bettinglounge, and use the best offers to bet on the Champions League.

 Klopp Just About Managed To Restrain Himself

 He managed to get himself booked during the 90 minutes, and despite this, I thought Liverpool manager Jurgen Klopp did a reasonable job of containing his tongue in the after match interview on BT Sports.

 While resisting the chance to bemoan Diego Simeone’s antics (and lets face it, Klopp’s no stranger to running up and down the touchline like a lunatic), he did leave them with the remark “Atletico fans who can a get ticket… welcome to Anfield.”
 In doing this, Klopp has invited the Liverpool fans to make the atmosphere as hostile as possible.